keithjohnson-berkeley/perception_on_the_web/README.md

 Finally, *AX\_trials.php* defines two hidden forms.
 The first is filled and submitted after each response by the js/audexp.js routine *key\_listener()* which monitors for key presses and processes them.
 Note that the first part (AX) of the name of the include file (*AX\_params.inc*) is also passed to *process.php* in variable *\$n* which reads the include file in order to get the name of the datafile into which the data will be written.

-When all of the trials have been completed the *Questionnaire.php* is presented by submitting the ‘continue\_form’.
+When all of the trials have been completed the *questionnaire.php* is presented by submitting the ‘continue\_form’.
 The subject ID, list number, and param file identifier are passed as form parameters to the questionnaire.
 A javascript function automatically submits this “continue\_form” after the last trial has been presented.

 	<form method="POST" id="dataform" action="process.php?n=<?php echo $n; ?>">